covid-19-net/covid-19-community/README.md

 **2. Batch-up of Node and Relationship files**

-The [2-CreateGraph.ipynb](../notebooks/2-CreateGraph.ipynb) notebook [batch-uploades the .csv files](https://neo4j.com/docs/operations-manual/current/tools/import/) into an empty Neo4j database.
+The [2-CreateGraph.ipynb](notebooks/2-CreateGraph.ipynb) notebook [batch-uploades the .csv files](https://neo4j.com/docs/operations-manual/current/tools/import/) into an empty Neo4j database.

 ## How to run this project locally

-1. Fork this project
+**1. Fork this project**

 A [fork](https://help.github.com/en/articles/fork-a-repo) is a copy of a repository in your GitHub account.
 Forking a repository allows you to freely experiment with changes without affecting the original project.